 It also pays to know which plants you don't want.
-Browse this list of invasive shrubs to avoid or have removed.
+Avoid invasive shrubs or have them removed.

 Find Your USDA Hardiness Zone

 What climate area do you live in?
 Consult the USDA hardiness zone map.
 You'll see that there are 11 different zones in the United States, based on the average coolest temperature.
 When you know your zone, you'll be able to limit your choices to plants that can survive and thrive in that zone.
-Then you won't be subjecting to freezing or burning they aren't adapted to tolerate.
-For countries outside of the USA, see these hardiness zones around the world.
+Then you won't be subjecting plants to freezing or burning that they aren't adapted to tolerate.
+For countries outside of the USA, consult a map of hardiness zones around the world.

 Soil, Sun, Shade, and Drainage